stan-dev/design-docs/designs/0032-stan-output-formats.md

 For standalone generated quantities, a sample in Apache format would need to be converted to CSV format.
 We will use existing converter libraries to handle this.

+## Technical Specification

+To implement the features outlined in the Functional Specification will require changes in the `stan::services` and `stan::callbacks` layers.

+We will define two [C++ Enumeration](https://en.cppreference.com/w/cpp/language/enum)
+classes: `InfoType` and `OutputFormat`.

+- The values of enum class `InfoType` correspond to the information items listed in the functional specification, e.g., `LP` (log_prob), `sample`, `metric`, etc.
+This provides an extensible mechanism for adding future outputs.

+- The values of enum class `OutputFormat` correspond to available output formats.
+We expect to implement at least the following:

+    + `legacy` - Stan CSV format
+    + `CSV` - tabular data in CSV, other structured data is JSON
+    + `arrow` - tabular data in Apache Arrow, other structured data is JSON
+    + `raw` - tabular data is output as vector of binary values

+We will define an `OutputWriter` class which and we will add new methods to the services layer calling functions which take a single argument `output_writer`u (instead of arguments `sample_writer` and `diagnostic_writer`).
+The `OutputWriter` class will be sub-classed by output format:
+`ArrowOutputWriter` `CsvOutputWriter`, `JsonOutputWriter`, `RawOutputWriter`.

+The `OutputWriter` object will be instantiated by the Stan interfaces from a Stan model object and a set of outputs of interest.
+The instantiated model object provides the information needed to format and filter the values produced by the model's  `write_array` function.

+The `OutputWriter` class provides a callback method `write_info` which is parameterized by information type, and its corresponding data.
+Based on the information type, the `OutputWriter` object will write the data to the appropriate output stream.

 ## Scope of changes
 [scope]: #scope